 The Read Status Register (RDSR) instruction provides access to Status Register.

-During the execution of a program, erase or Write Status Register operation, the RDSR instruction will be executed, which can be used to check the progress or completion of an operation by reading the WIP bit.
+During the execution of a program, erase or Write Status Register operation, the RDSR instruction can be used to check the progress or completion of an operation by reading the WIP bit.